 Where gig working is similar to freelancing is that gig workers aren’t employed by the companies that they are doing tasks for or on behalf of.
 Gig workers are also never obliged to take on any task – if they don’t have time for that particular task, they can just choose not to do it.

 This is why we think gig working is the ultimate example of flexible working in today’s world.
 You quite literally only work where and when you want.
 Limitless Experts for example, only need a device and internet connection in order to earn cash for tasks.
 This means they can earn on their commute or at home, as well as first thing in the morning, last thing at night – or even 3 am if that works for them.
 Not only this, Experts are under no pressure to complete a certain amount of tasks in a day – so whether they just want to do a few a day to pay for their daily coffee or more in order to save up for something bigger – everything is flexible.
+We go into this in more detail in our Gig Customer Service Report.

 Here’s a table which better illustrates all the different working models and how they offer differing levels of flexibility: